The Franchise Law Review: Trade Secrets and Franchising

 c) has been subject to reasonable steps under the circumstances, by the person lawfully in control of the information to keep it secret. (emphasis added)

 This definition is consistent with definitions that already existed in certain Member States, such as Denmark, Spain and Italy.
-However it differs from the historical approach taken in countries such as the United Kingdom, Germany, Poland and Hungary, where this prescriptive definition of a trade secret would seem to represent a shift of emphasis.
+However, it differs from the historical approach taken in countries such as the United Kingdom, Germany, Poland and Hungary, where this prescriptive definition of a trade secret represents a shift of emphasis.

 For example, the classic definition of confidential information under English law is founded in equity and requires that the information (1) has the necessary quality of confidence and (2) is disclosed in circumstances importing an obligation of confidence.
 This does not require information to have 'commercial value because it is secret' for it to be classed as confidential, although that is a factor the courts have, in practice, taken into account when evaluating whether confidential information may be treated as a trade secret.